obsidianmd/obsidian-help/en/Obsidian/iOS app.md

 ### iCloud folder on macOS

-On macOS, when syncing with iCloud, Finder will not allow you to drag & drop files into Obsidian's iCloud folder.
-This is a macOS bug we're working with Apple to fix.
-You'll also find that some desktop apps will not let you save files directly into Obsidian's iCloud folder.

-As a workaround, you can use copy & paste instead of drag & drop, or alternatively use `mv` from the command line to move the file.
+If you find yourself unable to drag & drop things into the iCloud folder in Finder on macOS, please download the latest Obsidian Desktop release from https://obsidian.md as it contains a fix for this issue.
+Once it's installed, running the app should automatically cause iCloud to update the folder permissions.
+If this does not work right away, you may need to restart your machine.

 ### Paste menu sometimes not appearing